 Discrete Choice Analysis

-Virtual course on Predicting Individual Behavior and Market Demand, 15-19 Jun 2020
+Predicting Individual Behavior and Market Demand, Summer course at MIT, 10-14 Jun 2019; Deadline 1 May

 Discrete choice models are used in many fields such as economics, engineering, environmental management, marketing, urban planning, and transportation.
 Most applications are performed offline and often involve stated preferences surveys.
 This program also covers online applications where predictions of individual choice behavior are used as inputs for online optimization and personalization.

 The course is designed for modelers who wish to acquire in-depth knowledge of the latest developments.
 It is intended for academics and professionals interested in learning new discrete choice techniques.
-Recent additions to the course include “Foundations of Stated Preference Elicitation: Consumer Behavior and Choice-based Conjoint Analysis” by Moshe Ben-Akiva, Daniel McFadden and Kenneth Train, and estimation of flexible model specifications using machine learning methods.
+A recent addition to the course is “Foundations of Stated Preference Elicitation: Consumer Behavior and Choice-based Conjoint Analysis” by Moshe Ben-Akiva, Daniel McFadden and Kenneth Train.

 Additional information is available here.
 We would appreciate your help in making people aware of this unique opportunity to study this summer at MIT.